-The following table lists future capital projects expected to occur in 7 - 20 years.
+The following table lists future capital projects expected to occur in 7 to 20 years.
 The projects identified are needed to meet anticipated growth or to replace existing infrastructure that is beyond its useful life.

 The scope, costs and revenue projections are estimates.
 Timing for these projects may be impacted by the pace of growth and other factors.
-Most of the projects are listed in the 2019 Stormwater Master Plan and are not in priority order.
+Most of the projects are listed in the 2018 Stormwater Management Plan and are not in priority order.